Shibam Kawkaban: History

 The earliest mentions of Shibam Kawkaban are in 3rd-century inscriptions which identify it as the center of the Dhu Hagaran Shibam tribe.

 The town is known as Shibam Kawkaban because it is on a mountain called Kawkaban.
 It was also known as Shibam Yaḥbis, Shibam Ḥimyar and Shibam Aqyan.
 The Yuʿfirids Muslim dynasty (847-997) that emerged in the Yemen is originally from Shibam Kawkaban.
 Shibam Kawkaban became their capital.

 According to al-Hamdani, Shibam was the center of the historical mikhlaf of 'Aqyan.
 He wrote that the town had 30 mosques in his day and was inhabited by members of the Banu Fahd branch of the tribe of Himyar.

 Beginning in the 1500s, Shibam Kawkaban was a stronghold of the Alid Sharaf al-Din dynasty, which produced two Zaydi Imams of Yemen.

 In the early 20th century, the mountain village was visited by German explorer and photographer Hermann Burchardt, who wrote in May 1902: "Kawkaban, a now completely deserted town that still 40 years ago counted 30,000 inhabitants, but now hardly holds a few hundred; [it] also has its Jewish quarter, where still some families live."
 The renowned Jewish poet, Zechariah Dhahiri, was a resident of the city.

 As of the 1975 census, Shibam Kawkaban was home to about 2,000 people.

 In February 2016 as part of the Yemeni Civil War, fighter jets from U.S.-backed, Saudi-led coalition struck the town citadel, killing seven residents and destroying the historic gateway as well as the 700-year-old houses.

 Climate

 Kawkaban has a distinct moderate semi-arid climate under the Köppen climate classification (BSh).
 Due to its outstanding elevation that nears 3,000 m, the town receives larger diurnal ranges and more precipitation compared to the nearby capital, Sanaa.
-The plentiful rainfall is a direct result of its exposed location (it is not shielded by any natural barriers) on top of a mountain and its rugged terrain; both factors leading to occasional orographic lifts rising from nearby slopes.
+The higher but still modest precipitation is a direct result of its exposed location (it is not shielded by any natural barriers) on top of a mountain and its rugged terrain; both factors leading to occasional orographic lifts rising from nearby slopes.